How many fluoxetine does it take to overdose

 It is crucial to be aware of the dangers of overdosing on fluoxetine and to seek medical help promptly in case of overdose symptoms.
 Never modify your dosage or take more than prescribed without consulting a healthcare professional.

-See also Fluoxetine hcl 20 mg for dogs
+See also Fluoxetine safe for pregnancy

 Dangers of Overdosing